SimonAbrelat/replaylist/README.md

 # replaylist

 ## usage
 Log into Spotify account to access replaylist.
-The web app displays the most recent 50 songs in listening history and allows users to
+The web app displays the most recent 50 songs in listening history.
+Users can select desired history sections and add them to user-defined playlists.

 ## Spotify API